AdobeDocs/workfront.en/help/workfront-library/administration-and-setup/user-access/remove-a-users-access-library.md

 description: As a Workfront Library administrator, you can remove a user's access to Workfront Library.
 When you remove a user from Workfront Library, only their access to Workfront Library is removed.
 Their Workfront account remains active.
 Any content that they owned in Workfront Library remains in Workfront Library.
 ---

-# Remove a user's access to `Workfront Library`
+# Remove a user's access to Workfront Library

-As a `Workfront Library administrator`, you can remove a user's access to `Workfront Library`.
-When you remove a user from `Workfront Library`, only their access to `Workfront Library` is removed.
-Their `Workfront` account remains active.
-Any content that they owned in `Workfront Library` remains in `Workfront Library`.
+As a Workfront Library administrator, you can remove a user's access to Workfront Library.
+When you remove a user from Workfront Library, only their access to Workfront Library is removed.
+Their Workfront account remains active.
+Any content that they owned in Workfront Library remains in Workfront Library.

-If a `Workfront` system administrator deactivates a user in `Workfront`, they automatically lose access to `Workfront Library`.
+If a Workfront system administrator deactivates a user in Workfront, they automatically lose access to Workfront Library.

 >[!TIP]
 >
->Before deleting or deactivating a user in `Workfront` or in `Workfront Library`, we recommend reassigning the content they own to another `Workfront Library` user.
+>Before deleting or deactivating a user in Workfront or in Workfront Library, we recommend reassigning the content they own to another Workfront Library user.
 To access content owned by a deactivated user, users must have View or Manage access to the content.
 Only users with Manage access can make changes to content owned by a deactivated user.
 >For information on changing the ownership of content, see [Transfer ownership assets to another user](../../../workfront-library/administration-and-setup/manage-assets/transfer-ownership-to-others.md).

 A user might have multiple access levels assigned to them.
-For example, a user can have individual access to `Workfront Library` and access from any job role, team, group, or company that they are members of.
+For example, a user can have individual access to Workfront Library and access from any job role, team, group, or company that they are members of.
 For information on the differences between individual and user grouping access, see [Overview of user access to Workfront Library](../../../workfront-library/administration-and-setup/user-access/user-access-overview.md).

 >[!NOTE]
 >
->To determine how a user has access to `Workfront Library`, you can open the Library menu and go to `Setup` > `Access` > `Users`.
+>To determine how a user has access to Workfront Library, you can open the Library menu and go to `Setup` > `Access` > `Users`.
 In the Users area, you see a list of users and the type of access they have is listed in the Access Sources column.
 >![](assets/access-sources-column-350x274.png)<![CDATA[		]]>

 * [Remove a user's individual access](#remove2)